FlyoverWorks/forecasts-api-docs/source/includes/_scores.md

 ## Scores List

 This API returns a list of score records.
-There are four types of score records: `AnswerBrierScore`, `QuestionBrierScore`, `ChallengeBrierScore`, and `SiteBrierScore`.
+There are three types of score records: `QuestionBrierScore` (a score for a single question), `ChallengeBrierScore` (a score for all questions in a challenge), and `SiteBrierScore` (an overall score).

 If a given record has a `prediction_made_by_id` value, that indicates that it is a score for a specific predictor.
 If the `prediction_made_by_id` is null, that indicates that it represents the crowd's score.